tedodor/Ordlista/README.md

 # Ordlista

-Create glossay for a text.
-Currently this program inputs a glossary after every occurrence of the word "Chapter".
-The glossary will contain all the words introduced in that chapter.
+This program is meant to help you write language text books.

+Currently it check for missing words in character list and word list of a docx file, and for redundant words in either list.

 Download the executable jar here: [Ordlista.jar](http://humangrid.se/Ordlista.jar)

 Run it with the following command:

-       $ java -jar Ordlista.jar inputfile.txt outputfile.txt
+       $ java -jar Ordlista.jar inputfile.docx

-Leave the output file empty to print to stdout.
+The output will be printed to stdout.